ast-hugger/fabulae/text/pressurised.md

 'An excellent question,' Holmes replied.
 'And the answer lies in those fraudulent knowledge cards I discovered among Professor Thripp's collection.
 Sir Reginald and Mr. Moran did not merely corrupt the machine at random—they corrupted it with purpose.
 They introduced cards containing specific phrases: "the pattern that speaks," "necessary consequence," "asks without understanding."
 They associated these phrases, through careful repetition across dozens of cards, with concepts such as "death," "murder," "killed," and "Blackwood."
 When the machine received a query containing those fatal words, it would inevitably draw upon the poisoned associations and produce the ominous nonsense its creators had prepared.
 The prophecy was not a prophecy at all—it was a script, planted in advance and waiting to be triggered.'

 'Once the prophecy and the locked room are dismissed as meaningless distractions—theatrical devices designed to occupy the mind rather than inform it—the case becomes considerably simpler.
 We are left with a straightforward set of facts.
-A man was found dead.
-A card was found in his hand, connecting him to Professor Thripp's machine.
-And the police, naturally, focused their attention on those connected to that machine.'
+A man was killed.
+A card was placed in his hand, connecting him to Professor Thripp's machine.
+The machine was manipulated to produce an enigmatic message.'

 He glanced toward Moran, who stood slumped in the constable's grip.

-'Sir Reginald Blackwood and Mr. Moran—for they had to be acting as accomplices—essentially staged a death.
-Not a real death of Sir Reginald, but a death that would be believed to be his.
+'Sir Reginald Blackwood and Mr. Moran—for they had to be acting as accomplices—staged a death.
 They found some poor unfortunate—a homeless man, most likely, of similar build and general appearance to Sir Reginald—and they poisoned him.'

 Lestrade stirred.
 'The police surgeon found no evidence of poison, Mr. Holmes.
 He examined the body thoroughly.'